wordofwarning/wordofwarning.org/hab/partners/index.md

 In 2012 we were pleased to partner with Live at LICA (now Lancaster Arts) to produce the *<a href="http://www.liveatlica.org/whats-on/symposium-getting-it-out-there" target="_blank">Getting It Out There</a>* symposium on touring; a **free** publication produced with the Live Art Development Agency following the event can be <a href="http://habmcr.posthaven.com/getting-it-out-there-publication-free-to-down" target="_blank">downloaded here</a>.

-<small>N.B. from April 2012 to March 2016 hÅb was funded by Manchester City Council through the Manchester Cultural Partnership.<br>*Updated 22 March 2021, 12:03*</small>
+<small>N.B. from April 2012 to March 2016 hÅb was funded by Manchester City Council through the Manchester Cultural Partnership.<br>Updated 21 May 2021</small>